ALCooper12/cyberpunk-kanban-board/README.md

 ## Features 🚀

-The Task Manager Application provides the following features:
+The Task Manager provides the following features:

 -   Displays a list of tasks in any column (except the delete column)
 -   Adds a new task in whatever column you choose (except the delete column)